- E-Verify requirements vary widely by state, with many now mandating its use for private employers.

 The U.S. Department of Justice's Office of Special Counsel for Immigration-Related Unfair Employment Practices (OSC) has emphasized that employers must comply with federal E-Verify requirements regardless of state conflicts.
 This includes adhering to the terms of their Memorandum of Understanding with USCIS.

 For HR teams managing multi-state operations, this creates a need to carefully navigate varying verification timelines and requirements while maintaining consistent compliance with federal standards.
-As we approach 2025, with states like Florida implementing new mandates affecting different categories of employers, staying informed and adaptable is crucial for maintaining compliant verification processes.
+In 2025, with states like Florida implementing new mandates affecting different categories of employers, staying informed and adaptable is crucial for maintaining compliant verification processes.

 Implementing E-Verify Based on State Requirements